Travel to Juneau by Ferry

 Welcome aboard the Alaska Marine Highway System

 The Alaska Marine Highway System (AMHS) provides epic views and authentic Alaskan experiences.
-The fleet is 11 vessels strong and stretches from Bellingham, Wash., in the southeast to the Aleutian Islands in the northwest.
+The fleet is 11 vessels strong and stretches from Bellingham, WA in the southeast to the Aleutian Islands in the northwest.
 The ferry’s 3,500-mile route connects 35 ports and glides through the scenic Inside Passage.
 Treat yourself to this one-of-a-kind voyage and explore the unspoiled coastline of Southeast Alaska.

 Fares vary by passenger type, distance, season and vehicle type/size.
 Children under 6 are free, while children ages 6 through 11 are half off adult fare.
 All trips are one-way, and passengers, vehicles and accommodations/amenities are all charged separately.
 For example, if there are two people traveling in your party and you would like to reserve one cabin and bring along one car, your total cost should include two passenger fares, one cabin fare, and one vehicle fare.
 Find complete fare schedules and pricing here.

 Whether Juneau is your home base or just another stop along the route, getting to Juneau by ferry is easy.
 Both the Southeast Alaska route and the Cross-Gulf route serve the Juneau ferry terminal (JNU) at Mile 13.5 Glacier Highway in Auke Bay.
 Sailing from Bellingham, Wash., to Juneau can take up to three days while sailing from Juneau to Ketchikan can be done in 18 hours.
 Nearby Skagway is less than six hours from Juneau, while Petersburg is an eight-hour trip.
 Find complete route maps and travel times here.